Download PDF

 - FDI Inflow:

-Bosnia and Herzegovina’s economic freedom score is 63.4, making its economy the 68th freest in the 2022 Index.
-Bosnia and Herzegovina is ranked 36th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Bosnia and Herzegovina’s economic freedom score is 62.9, making its economy the 63rd freest in the 2023 Index.
+Its score is 0.5 point worse than last year.
+Bosnia and Herzegovina is ranked 35th out of 44 countries in the Europe region, and its overall score is above the world average.

 Background

 The 1995 Dayton Agreement finalized Bosnia and Herzegovina’s independence.
-Two entities, the Republika Srpska (Serbian) and Federation of Bosnia and Herzegovina (Muslim/Croat), exist under a loose central government.
-Disagreement among members of Bosnia’s triumvirate presidency caused a 14-month delay in the formation of a government following elections in 2018.
-The slow pace of reform has stalled aspirations for accession to the European Union.
-The economy relies heavily on exports of metals, energy, textiles, and furniture as well as on remittances, foreign aid, and Chinese infrastructure investment.
-Migrant arrivals continue to strain resources.
-Additional challenges include high unemployment, slow vaccine rollout, and the nascent tourism industry’s lack of resilience.
+The Republika Srpska (Serbian) and Federation of Bosnia and Herzegovina (Muslim/Croat) exist under a loose central government.
+Republika Srpska’s plans to strip the central government of several competencies fanned fears of secession and led to U.S. and U.K. sanctions.
+Aspirations for accession to the European Union remain stalled because of incomplete reforms.
+The economy relies heavily on exports of metals, energy, textiles, and furniture as well as remittances, foreign aid, and Chinese infrastructure investment.
+Challenges include political uncertainty, high unemployment, high energy and food prices, poor infrastructure, and environmental concerns.

 Rule of Law